Wajahat-Ahmed-NED/YousufZai-Ecommerce/backend/README.md

 # MERN E-COMMERCE TUTORIAL

 Hi!
-My name is **Wajahat Ahmed**, I have created this ecommerce app for a commercial customer YousufZai.
+My name is **Abhishek Singh**, I have created this tutorial to teach MERN Stack for free on YouTube.

 # Prerequisite